ncatlab/nlab-content/pages/2/0/6/8/18602/content.md

 * [Aliberti et al 2025](#AlibertiEtAl25)

+* *BMW/DMZ calculation of the hadronic vacuum polarisation for the muon magnetic moment* &lbrack;[arXiv:2603.03835](https://arxiv.org/abs/2603.03835)&rbrack;

 But the situation remains murky:

 * CernCourier: *[There’s more $g-2$ physics over the horizon](https://cerncourier.com/a/theres-more-g-2-physics-over-the-horizon/)* (Jan 2026)